tnkshuuhei/superhack/README.md

 Projects submit milestone and deadline for evaluation.
 The Milestone Grant amount is determined accordingly.
 Meeting the criteria guarantees the grant, enhancing project sustainability for the interim period, even if the grant size is modest.
 This assures smoother project management until the next round.

+Providing incentives for continued development by the community for OSS, digital public goods, etc. will ultimately lead to the growth of the ecosystem.
+As a result, each blockchain ecosystem will thrive and protocol revenues will increase.

+This cycle, in turn, fosters a positive-sum ecosystem with ongoing funding opportunities for OSS developers.

+Combined with Impact certification such as Hypercert, something like a carbon credit market could also be created on top of this.

+This wonderful future has motivated us to build EternalCommons!

 ## How we have made
+On-chain information, mainly EAS, is being fetched, along with the very nice endpoints they provide.

+In creating this product, utility functions such as schema and [Quadratic Funding](https://www.wtfisqf.com/) have been created.

 Here is a use flow and descriptions what technologies are used in each part :

 1. Project owners apply for Grant Round when it is open.